The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Would you like to guess what this sander resembles?
 I simply cannot refrain from shooting a fun fact out; it bears resemblance to a drum!
 This is because of its drum-like feature jutting out from a tabletop.

 Any indentations are a guaranteed goner with this spindle sander!
 All because the drum moves up and down, through the pole, allowing the surface to be completely embedded into the tabletop.
-Therefore, it prevents any burn marks to be caused on the wood.
-Moreover, by spreading the fiction throughout a more vast surface area the wear of the sanding surface is reduced (which also increases the durability of the drum).
+Therefore, it prevents any burn marks from being caused on the wood.
+Moreover, by spreading the friction across a greater surface area the wear of the sanding surface is reduced (which also increases the durability of the drum).

 Image of a drywall sanders